chrdavis/JPEGAutoRotator/README.md

 The code takes advantage of systems with multiple processors/cores by parallelizing the work across multiple threads resulting in faster execution.

-Rotation are lossess unless JPEGs do not have dimensions evenly divisible by 8.
+Rotations are lossless unless JPEGs do not have dimensions evenly divisible by 8.
 Almost all modern digital cameras produce images of such size.

 #### Screenshots